-- A claim of misappropriation is made in bad faith. - A motion to terminate an injunction is made or resisted in bad faith.
+- A misappropriation claim is made in bad faith. - A motion to terminate an injunction is made or resisted in bad faith.

 (Unif.
 Trade Secrets Act § 4.)

 The DTSA also allows for the recovery of attorneys' fees if the employer complied with the notice of immunity requirement, if applicable (see Remedies Under the DTSA).